signum-network/signum-pool/README.md

 ## Features

+- PoC+ boost calculated by the pool using recent deadlines (no boost drops)
+- Pool can be audited by API (all information is available to the public)
 - Miners can set individually their *share model*
 - Miners can set individually their donation fraction
 - Miners can set individually their minimum payout